HarperDB/documentation/docs/getting-started/getting-started.md

 ### Using the HarperDB Operations API

-The complete HarperDB Operations API documentation is available at api.harperdb.io, and provides important administrative functions.
+The complete (HarperDB Operations API documentation)[../operations-api/README.md] provides important administrative functions.
 Generally it is recommended that use the RESTful interface described in the [database application development guide](../applications/README.md) as your primary interface for scalable and performant data interaction for building production applications, and the operations API (and SQL) for administrative purposes.

 The HarperDB Studio features an example code builder that generates API calls in the programming language of your choice for operations.
 For example purposes, a basic cURL command is shown below to create a schema called dev.